Ketei/nexus-forge/README.md

   <br>
 </div>

 **Nexus Forge** is a data-driven, headless game data manager for Godot 4.4+.
-Built entirely in GDScript, it provides node-based visual editors for managing your game's core data—dialogue, stats, items, and quests—without forcing any specific UI on your project.
+Built entirely in GDScript, it provides node-based visual editors for managing your game's core data, dialogue, stats, items, and quests without forcing any specific UI on your project.
 You build the front-end; Nexus Forge handles the backend.

 **Nexus Forge editor component is modular** and through Godot's Project Settings you can selectively enable or disable individual modules.
 The plugin will only load the specific tools you need, keeping the editor free of clutter.